-Concurrency.
-New computers support multiple simultaneous threads of execution in the form of multi-threading, multi-core, and multi-processors; programming multiple threads is more complex than a single thread, and is called concurrent programming.
+Virtually all computers support multiple simultaneous threads of execution in the form of multi-threading, multi-core, and multi-processors; programming multiple threads is more complex than a single thread, and is called concurrent programming.
 Professor Buhr’s initial work in concurrency began by providing concurrency for the C language, called the μSystem.
-Subsequently, the work shifted to C++ because of its object-oriented features allowing concurrent communication to be statically type-safe.
-This work has produced a concurrent dialect of C++, called μC++.
+While much was learned about designing and constructing thread libraries during this project, the work was abandoned because it is impossible to construct statically type-safe direct communication among threads in C.

 Getting a concurrent program to work correctly, efficiently and with maximal parallelism can be very difficult.
 Professor Buhr develops techniques and tools to help understand the dynamic behaviour of a concurrent program with the goal of increasing program performance.
 This work has produced a toolkit for monitoring, visualizing, and debugging μC++ programs, called MVD.

-Persistence.
 Data structures containing pointers (versus values) cannot be stored directly to/from disk, because pointers represent absolute locations in memory.
-Professor Buhr is interested in memory-mapped single-level stores, which allow data, including pointers, to be transparently transferred to and retrieved from disk storage implicitly via virtual memory.
-To handle the address consistency problem, i.e., pointers to addresses that have changed location, exact positioning of data is use so no relocation or adjusting of pointers is necessary.
+Professor Buhr is also interested in memory-mapped single-level stores, which allow data, including pointers, to be transparently transferred to and retrieved from disk storage implicitly via virtual memory.
+To handle the address consistency problem, i.e., pointers to addresses that have changed location, exact positioning of data is used so no relocation or adjusting of pointers is necessary.
 This work has produced a toolkit, called μDatabase, for building persistent data structures using the exact-positioning approach to memory-mapped single-level stores.